Logo Dresdner Silber und Metallveredlung GmbH

 • Silver plating of individual parts and custom silver plating for institutes

-• Coatings for the restoration of classic cars
+• Silver plating for the restoration of classic cars

 • Silver plating for the musical instrument industry

-• Special sizes available on request and according to part geometry
+• Silver plating of special sizes possible on request and according to part geometry

 Silver has good malleability and ductility and very good electrical and thermal conductivity.
 Furthermore, in the decorative area of silver plating, we are able to refine complicated hollowware and large surface parts to a high quality.